What is POP / POP3 (Post Office Protocol 3)?

 How POP3 works briefly: The received emails are deleted from the server and stored on the logged-in device.
 As a result, when you access your account elsewhere, you won’t be able to see the emails you have previously received.

-POP works fully compliant with major Internet messaging standards such as Multipurpose Internet Mail Extensions, which allow mail attachments, and works best for users who have a program installed to read mail.
+POP works fully compliant with significant Internet messaging standards such as Multipurpose Internet Mail Extensions, which allow mail attachments and works best for users who have a program installed to read mail.

-Also, this protocol is useful for users who do not have a permanent connection to the Internet or a network that includes the mail server.
+Also, this protocol is helpful for users who do not have a permanent connection to the Internet or a network that includes the mail server.

 On networks with slow Internet connections, it runs a little slower as it requires client programs to download the full content of each message after authentication.